oliviaolli/Hotel-Cancellation/README.md

 ## Description

-The main code includes the implementation of the Decision Tree Classifier as well as a basic Random Forest.
-Additionally, it includes the option of a tweaked Random Forest with feature engeneering or a random subsetting of features.
+The main code RandomForestPredict.ipynb includes the implementation of the Decision Tree Classifier as well as a basic Random Forest.
+Additionally, it includes the option of a tweaked Random Forest with feature engineering or a random subsetting of features.

 The plot code includes all the code for the plots presented in the report